pezra/happy-little-macros/PITCHME.md

 The boilerplate hides the intent of this block of code
 ---

-let's have a happy little macro that makes our intent clear
+let's have a happy little macro to clarify our intent

 ---